casper-network/docs-archive/glossary/D.rst

 Devnet
 ^^^^^^
 A version of the network that can be used for development.
-Users can run nodes and connect to a public bootstrap node, validators/node operators can spin up nodes, and developers can deploy and execute smart contracts.
+Users can run nodes and connect to a public trusted node, validators/node operators can spin up nodes, and developers can deploy and execute smart contracts.

 Directed acyclic graph
 ^^^^^^^^^^^^^^^^^^^^^^